 4aii: LEVEL

-The playing arena on which the actual gameplay will take place (LEVEL) will be a long platform with the hostile agent (BOSS) in the center.
-The BOSS will be located at the center of the platform and make attacks from the midground(explained in later sections).
-The camera may move with the player character, depending on the LEVEL.
+The playing arena on which the actual gameplay will take place (LEVEL) will be a long platform with background art and tiles drawn in the midground.
+The player will be placed at the beginning of the LEVEL.
+The camera will follow the player as they move.